 However, we will continue attending and holding meetings, whether we like it or not, but what can we do in order to bring out the best of them?

 Effective meetings are hard to be organized and held, because they require a specified agenda, and because the participants need to get involved, discuss, listen and help in making decisions.
-However, business meetings are a must in order to get the working juices flow and achieve defined goals.
+However, business meetings are a must in order to get the working juices flowing and achieve defined goals.

 So how to conduct an effective meeting?
 There are different rules that people are following, and here are our 5: